-Considering a statement hair change?
-Check out this fantastic article from the June 2017 edition of Cosmopolitan Magazine.
+Considering a new hair style cut?
+Check out this fantastic article from the June 2017 edition of Cosmopolitan.
 Straight from the styling experts, it provides the tips and tricks to help you make that change while avoiding post-appointment angst.

 Chrissy's layers work for strong hair types.